cemeterysummoning/pkSolo/README.md

 To get a new set of questions, click the 'Get new set' button in the lower box.
 You will be directed to a quizdb page.
 Once you have chosen the parameters for your questions, click the small window (probably labeled 'Tk #2') and click to return to your game.
 To restart your game with your new set of questions, click
 'Restart with new'.

+### Issues
+- Interrupts and early answers cause unforseen problems
+- The grading system will be improved upon to allow for typos and alternative but correct answers